microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 Note that all tables fall under the Custom Log category so any name you provide will be appended with _CL (i.e. table_name will be table_name_CL).
 Log Analytics will parse each column in the DataFrame into a column in the resulting table.

-*Note: table_name cannot contain any special characters except `_` all other characters will be removed.*
+.. note:: table_name cannot contain any special characters except `_` all other characters will be removed.

 .. code:: ipython3